vasudevapitta/Memory-Game/README.md

 ## What I Learned by Doing This Project
 _The memory game presents the first opportunity to fully combine your skills in HTML, CSS, and JavaScript into a large project.
 Aside from solidifying your skills with these three technologies, you'll discover how best to combine them in a complex application._

-The following are just some of the questions that you'll experience along the way:
+The following are some of the tasks which challenged me as a developer:

-What's the ideal workflow?
+Figuring out the ideal workflow by writing down the steps considering the algorithm Writing higher order function(The function receiving the callback function and/or which returns another function) and callback(The function passed an argument) functions
-How many files do I need?
+Writing JavaScript built in properties like style.cssText and style.setAttribute.
-Do I modify the HTML first or the CSS?
+Writing @Keyframes for Animation in CSS3.
-How many JavaScript functions do I need?
+Writing code avoiding tight coupling and name collision.
-Should my function be this many lines of code?
+I wrote the code using JavaScript ES6 Syntax - implementing using let and const instead of var, used arrow functions, template literals, spread and rest parameters, for of / for in loops for iteration etc.